mardix/assembly/README.md

     cd your-dir

-    flasik init
+    flasik-admin setup

-`flasik init` setup the structure along with the necessary files to get started
+`flasik-admin setup` setup the structure along with the necessary files to get started

  You will see a structure similar to this